Freedom suit: Sale or illegal importation

 States passed numerous laws to regulate the slave trade and the status of persons.
 Under the Act of Assembly of Virginia Act of 1785, Chapter 77, enslaved persons who were born in another state and brought into Virginia after the date of the act would be freed after spending one year in the state.
 The act provided an exception, stating that if a slaveholder were to bring slaves into Virginia, he had to make an oath within 60 days of his arrival that he had not imported his slaves from out of the country, and had not brought them into Virginia with the intention of selling them.

 Under Maryland Act of Assembly 1796, Chapter 67, any enslaved person brought into the state by an owner for the purpose of sale, would be granted freedom.
 A proviso stated that any person who intended to settle in Maryland was lawfully able to import his slaves from out of state so long as his slaves remained in the state for three years.
 If they were removed from the state before the three years had elapsed, the slaves would be granted freedom.
 Along with creating legal opportunities for slaves to gain freedom, the 1796 Maryland Act of Assembly also secured for petitioners in freedom suits the right "to have the benefit of a trial by jury."
 With this right, enslaved persons were given the power to petition their owners in court based on being illegally transported into or out of the state.

 Many petitions for freedom were filed based upon violations of these acts governing the transport of enslaved persons across state lines.
 For an example of such a freedom suit, see Matilda Derrick v.
 George Mason & Alexander Moore in the Circuit Court of the District of Columbia.
-In 1840 Solomon Northup, a free black, was persuaded to go with some new acquaintances from Saratoga Springs, New York to Washington, DC, on the promise of work with a circus.
+In 1840 Solomon Northup, a free black, was persuaded to go with some new acquaintances from Saratoga Springs, New York to Washington, D.C., on the promise of work with a circus.
 There he was drugged, kidnapped and imprisoned east of the Potomac by a slave trader.
 He was beaten to keep quiet and transported to the Deep South by ship to be sold again as a slave in Louisiana.
 After 12 years he finally got word to friends and was freed by an attorney representing the New York state government.
 Because the jurisdictions could not agree on where the crimes took place, his kidnappers were never prosecuted.